Ngarrindjeri: Ngarrindjeri lakinyeri

 Some lakinyeri may have disappeared and others may have merged as a result of population decline following colonisation.
 Additionally, family groups within the lakinyerar would use the local dialect or their own family groups name for lakinyeri names, also leading to confusion.
 For example, Jaralde, Jaraldi, Jarildekald and Jarildikald were separate family groups names as were Ramindjari, Ramindjerar, Ramindjeri, Ramingara, Raminjeri, Raminyeri.
 Several of these are also used as names for the lakinyerar.
 Family groups could also change their lakinyeri, Berndt found that two Tangani family groups who lived close to a Yaraldi family group had picked up their dialect and were thus now considered to be Yaraldi.

 Ngarrindjeri Regional Authority

-The Ngarrindjeri Regional Authority (NRA) is the peak representative body of the Ngarrindjeri people.
+The Ngarrindjeri Regional Authority is the peak representative body of the Ngarrindjeri people.

 It is made up of representatives from 12 grassroots Ngarrindjeri organisations, plus four additional elected community members.
 Its purpose is to: